zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-07-13-human-decisions.md

 {pagebreak}

 A> **KEY POINTS:**
-A> * Decision-making is a human activity subject to human biases and limitations.
+A> * **Decision-making is a human activity** subject to **biases and limitations**.
-A> * Fundamental biases influencing decision-making include outcome, hindsight, and confirmation biases.
+A> * Fundamental biases include **outcome bias, hindsight bias, and confirmation bias**.
-A> * Human intuition plays a vital role in decision-making.
+A> * **Human intuition** plays a vital role in decision-making.

-[Cassie Kozyrkov](https://en.wikipedia.org/wiki/Cassie_Kozyrkov), in her [LinkedIn posts](https://www.linkedin.com/pulse/introduction-decision-intelligence-cassie-kozyrkov/) and [online courses](https://www.linkedin.com/learning/decision-intelligence/), emphasizes that **decision-making** is a uniquely human endeavor—a complex blend of brilliance, bias, and occasional mistakes.
-This insight is particularly important for IT architects to remember.
-Regardless of how structured our frameworks are or how robust our data may be, **every architectural decision is ultimately shaped by human judgment**, which carries both strengths and imperfections.
+[Cassie Kozyrkov](https://en.wikipedia.org/wiki/Cassie_Kozyrkov), in her [LinkedIn posts](https://www.linkedin.com/pulse/introduction-decision-intelligence-cassie-kozyrkov/) and [online courses](https://www.linkedin.com/learning/decision-intelligence/), emphasizes that **decision-making** is a human activity.
+That matters for architects because, regardless of how structured our frameworks are or how much data we collect, **architectural decisions are still shaped by human judgment**, with all of its strengths and limitations.

-We make decisions every day, from choosing what to have for breakfast to selecting the best technology stack for a new project.
-Despite our best intentions, even the most thoughtful individuals and experienced teams are susceptible to **biases and human limitations** that can unintentionally lead to poor decisions.
-Biases such as **outcome bias**, **hindsight bias**, and **confirmation bias** can mislead us into thinking we are making rational choices when we are not.
-Additionally, factors like **indecisiveness**, **emotional influences**, and **intuition**—both helpful and harmful—play significant roles in our decision-making processes.
-In the fast-paced world of IT, it is crucial to understand these biases and limitations, how they manifest, and how we can manage them.
-This chapter examines common biases and human limitations in IT decision-making, offers real-world scenarios, and provides practical advice to enhance decision-making effectiveness.
+We make decisions constantly, from trivial daily choices to major technology decisions.
+Even experienced people and strong teams are vulnerable to **biases and human limitations** that distort judgment. **Outcome bias**, **hindsight bias**, and **confirmation bias** are especially relevant in architecture, but indecisiveness, emotion, and intuition also shape decisions in important ways.
+This chapter looks at those biases, shows how they appear in IT work, and explains how architects can manage them more effectively.

-Architects must navigate not only technical trade-offs but also the **psychological quirks**, **cognitive biases**, and **organizational politics** that influence decision-making.
-Designing effective systems means considering human nature in both the design process and the end user experience.
+Architects therefore need to navigate not only technical trade-offs, but also the **cognitive biases**, **psychological limits**, and **organizational politics** that affect decisions.
+In the broader logic of this book, this chapter explains why good architecture cannot be reduced to frameworks, standards, or diagrams alone.
+The quality of architecture depends heavily on the quality of the decisions behind it.

 ## Understanding Human Biases and Limitations